slammayjammay/vats/README.md

 ## Does not implement:
 - visual mode or insert mode
-- anything UI-related, with CommandMode and info footer as exceptions
+- anything UI-related, with CommandMode as the exception

 ## Features
 - event-based (see Events section below)
 - maps common VI keybindings and allows custom
-- implements info footer
 - calculates state (cursor positions, scroll position, etc.)
 - implements VI modes:
   - normal mode